petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

 1. While viewing the Object, select the *Actions* tab and click the *Add* button (![Add Button](../../../images/icon-add.png)).

-1. In the *Basic Info* tab, enter a *name* and *description* for the action.
+1. In the Basic Info tab, enter a *name* and *description* for the action.

    ![Enter an action name and description in the Basic Info tab.](./defining-object-actions/images/01.png)

-1. Go to the the *Action Builder* tab to define a custom trigger, conditions, and action.
+1. Go to the *Action Builder* tab to define a custom trigger, conditions, and action.

    ![Go to the Action Builder tab to define a custom trigger, conditions, and action.](./defining-object-actions/images/02.png)